promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 The best way to determine the exact footprint is via a simple test that allows you to perform some extrapolation when running the application in production.
 Here is how you should calculate the footprint:

 Step 1.
-Start a single IMDG instance.
+Start a single IMDG instance.<br>
 Step 2.
-Take a measurement of the free memory (use JConsole or jmap).
+Take a measurement of the free memory (use JConsole or jmap).<br>
 Step 3.
-Write a sample number of objects into the IMDG (have a decent number of objects written - 100,000 is a good number).
+Write a sample number of objects into the IMDG (have a decent number of objects written - 100,000 is a good number).<br>
 Step 4.
 Measure the free memory again.

 This test should give good understanding of the object footprint within the IMDG.
 Don’t forget that if you have a backup instance running, the amount of memory you will need to accommodate for your objects, is double.